Robo-91/WeatherApp/README.md

 List of features ready and TODOs for future development
 * Uses Async/Await to get information provided by an API.
-* Awesome feature 2
+* Use of Flexbox for the layout displaying weather information.
-* Awesome feature 3
+* Use of Media Queries to make the page the page responsive.

 To-do list:
-* Wow improvement to be done 1
+* Work with Media Queries further to improve page layout.
-* Wow improvement to be done 2
+* Implement a better page design.

 ## Getting Started